-With use it will soften up a bit, but if you prefer a softer and more flexible boot then you might want to try a different boot.
-The boot fits to size and comes in both narrow and wide size options to meet most women’s feet sizes.
+With use, it will soften up a bit, but if you prefer a softer and more flexible boot then you might want to try a different boot.
+The boot fits size and comes in both narrow and wide size options to meet most women’s feet sizes.
 While the padding is good, it does not have sufficient arch support.

 The inner seamless Gore-Tex line helps keep your feet dry in wet conditions.
 The boots have an ankle shaft height of 4.75” and this your feet will stay dry in water up to 4.5” deep.
 Like any boot, your feet will eventually get wet if you stand in water for long periods of time.

 Lowa claims that their boot will last 5-7 years and it seems that the Renegrade might just live up to that claim.
 The boot is built to be durable and many owners have had their boots for years.